intersteller07/-STM32F411CEU6-Based-Flight-Controller/README.md

 Download Configurator for Windows platform (win32 or win64 is present) Extract ZIP archive
 Run INAV Configurator app from unpacked folder Configurator is not signed, so you have to allow Windows to run untrusted application.
-There might be a monit for it during first run

 # Install DFU Drivers (DFU mode)
 ## ImpulseRC Driver Fixer